DreamSpoon/AMH2B/README.md

 Select the armature that needs 'apply scale'.

-Press the 'AMH2B Apply Scale to Rig' button in the 3D Viewport -> Object menu.
+Press button AMH2B -> Apply Scale to Rig

+Result: The scale of the selected armature is 1.0 in X/Y/Z axes.
+Also, the keyframed animation on the rig is scaled correctly.

-## 2) Bone Woven
+## 3) Bone Woven
 Simplify the MakeHuman rig animation process re: Mixamo et al. via a bridge that connects imported animation rigs to imported MHX2 rigs - leaving face panel and visemes intact, while allowing for great functionality e.g. finger movements.

 In a perfect world, Blender and MakeHuman would work seamlessly with any and all motion capture data, and any motion capture sharing website (including body, facial, etc. rig).
 The real world includes problems with bone names, 'bone roll', vertex groups, etc. This script bridges some real world gaps between different rigs, and re-targeting animations.